noxouille/dotfiles-2/apps/readme.md

 libx11 libxinerama libxft
 ```

-I use ubuntu fonts, package for them is called:
+I use dejavu font family, package for them is called:
 ```
-ttf-ubuntu-font-family
+ttf-dejavu
 ```

 DWM has these patches applied (considering applying patch swallow):